tangobreath/tangobreath.github.io/my-philosophy.md

 There are many styles of tango, and there are many styles of learning and teaching.
 At the foundation, all of it is the same.

-I have not found a better description of the role of a dance teacher than this quote by Irene Dowd.
+We have not found a better description of the role of a dance teacher than this quote by Irene Dowd.

 _"The work of a teacher is to give students the tools of knowledge and skills to help themselves change their own patterns of movement.
 The good teacher gives the student the ability to be self-responsible.
 Effective teachers make themselves obsolete in the end."_

-In my heart, I know, that by sharing my view of tango, that others will benefit, regardless of their experience or style of tango.
+In my heart, We know, that by sharing my view of tango, that others will benefit, regardless of their experience or style of tango.
 It is a point of view that informs many views of tango.